-Personal injuries can devastate the lives of accident victims, especially when they result from another party’s negligent action or inaction.
-When this is the case, Hialeah accident victims may be entitled to sue for their medical bills, expenses, or pain and suffering sustained because of the accident.
+Personal injuries can devastate the lives of accident victims, especially when they result from another party’s wrongdoing.
+When this is the case, Hialeah accident victims may be entitled to sue for their medical bills, property damage, or pain and suffering sustained because of the accident.

 Our firm has years of experience helping accident victims recover the damages that they are entitled to.
-No matter how you were injured, a personal injury lawyer in Hialeah at the Law Firm of Anidjar & Levine can help you build your case to recover compensation.
+No matter how you were injured, a personal injury lawyer at the Law Offices of Anidjar & Levine wants to learn the facts of your situation and help you build your case to recover compensation.

-The short answer: another party might be liable for your injuries anytime it injures you by acting negligently or intentionally.
+The short answer: another party might be liable for your injuries if they injure you by acting negligently or intentionally.

 Negligence is acting or failing to act in a way that we are supposed to, and injuring someone else as a result.
 While negligent acts are often accidental, the other person is still liable regardless.

-Some common examples of personal injuries that result from negligence are:
+Some common examples of personal injury cases that result from negligence are:

 - Car, truck, or motorcycle accidents

 - Medical malpractice

 - Slip and falls